 In the village of Dhela, some 20 minutes drive from The Bijrani Gate of Corbett National Park, next to the river bed, is Jim’s Jungle Retreat (JJR).
-Once our TripAdvisor search narrowed down the abode for the 4 days we (Me, my father, my wife, and my 4-year-old daughter) were planning on spending visiting the famous Corbett National Park, it was only a question of booking and getting there.
+Once our TripAdvisor search narrowed down the abode for the 4 days we (My father, my wife, my 4-year-old daughter, and I) were planning on spending visiting the famous Corbett National Park, it was only a question of booking and getting there.

 Corbett is an excellent place to spend a few days in the lap of nature, away from the hustle and bustle of city life.
-A six-hour almost smooth drive from Delhi, Corbett National Park is among one of the most visited national parks of the country.
+A six-hour, almost smooth drive from Delhi, Corbett National Park is among one of the most visited national parks in the country.
 Our resort, Jim’s Jungle Retreat, turned out to be one of the friendliest I have stayed in around the world.

 After an easy booking process through their office in New Delhi, we were quite surprised to receive a call from the resort a day before, detailing the route we had to take to get to them.
 Moreover, they offered to stay in touch during our entire drive and guided us whenever we needed help.

-After checking-in and after a small and informative orientation by the resort General Manager, we got a chance to explore the premises which comprised of a swimming pool, a “camp-fire” area, a spa, and simultaneously also experience the quietness of nature.
+After checking in and after a small and informative orientation by the resort’s General Manager, we got a chance to explore the premises, which comprised of a swimming pool, a “camp-fire” area, and a spa, and simultaneously also experience the quietness of nature.

 It didn’t take long to realise that the food served at JJR truly stood out and was simply divine, homemade, finger-licking, what foodie dreams are all about.
 Never did either one of us ever think that we would be complaining about over-eating by the end of the trip, but we all did.